NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 ###### Rendering via Implicit Functions in Fragment Shader

+Use SSBO or UBO to pass particle data to GPU, per pixel loop over particles check if within radius of each particle, accumulate radii etc.

 ###### Rendering via Grid Rasterize Density (2D Grid)

 Could also rasterize to a 2D Grid based on per cell density using some interpolation (bilinear most likely).
 We could then even use the density to define an isocontour of the free surface.

 Extract grid data as serialized texture data to pass to OpenGL, would implement GL Calls into grid member function.

+The rendering code can be kept within Fluid Object but extract texture from grid class.
+I also want to store per cell velocity.

 ###### Rendering via Marching Squares